 Do You Need To Worry About ATMs?

 Not really!
-That does not mean you stop following regular procedures like not giving your PIN to strangers or using machine while others are still around.
-Banks are trying to counter skimming type external attacks and I believe something will come out soon, if not already.
+That does not mean you stop following regular procedures like not giving your PIN to strangers or using machines while others are still around.
+Banks are trying to counter skimming-type external attacks and I believe something will come out soon, if not already.

 Our TWC Forum Moderator and Microsoft MVP, Bill aka Digerati has made an interesting comment: